sidney-eliot/3d-artists-handbook/content/texture-maps.md

 >|:-:|:-:
 >|**Contains**|
 >|**Controls**|
->|**More info**|Subsurface Scattering maps fake the behavior of light bounce inside of a semitranslucent surface, such as skin or wax.
+>|**More info**|Subsurface Scattering maps fake the behavior of light bounce inside a semitranslucent surface, such as skin or wax.
 >|**Color space**|